alecarnevale/abacus-plugin/README.md

-# ABACUS PLUGIN DEMO
+# ABACUS PLUGIN

-A gradle plugint that provides tasks to count and plot the number of files, filtered by extension or by class/interface inheritance.
+A gradle plugin that provides tasks to count and plot the number of files, filtered by extension or by class/interface inheritance.

 ## Usage
 Take a look at the [demo project](https://github.com/alecarnevale/abacus-plugin-demo) for a sample.